microsoft/DeepSpeed/docs/azure.md

 JSON.

 ## Access DeepSpeed container
 Everything should be up and running at this point.
-Set's access the running DeepSpeed container on the first VM and make sure we can talk to the other containers in our setup.
+Let's access the running DeepSpeed container on the first VM and make sure we can talk to the other containers in our deployment.
-Let's complete the following steps:

  * SSH into the first VM via: `./azure_ssh.sh 0`
  * Change directories into the azure folder of this repo via: `cd ~/workdir/DeepSpeed/azure`